mariovelyov/shopping-list/README.md

 ## Shopping List App

-This is a Shopping List web application built using React, TypeScript, Redux and Github Pages(gh-pages library).
+This is a Shopping List web application built using React, TypeScript, Redux and GitHub Pages(gh-pages library).
 The app allows you to add products to a list, also update and remove them.

 ## Live demo

 You can view a live demo of the project here: https://mariovelyov.github.io/shopping-list/

-Github Pages is hosting the app and it is deployed directly from the github repository thanks to gh-pages library.
+GitHub Pages is hosting the app and it is deployed directly from the GitHub repository thanks to gh-pages library.

 ## Features